ju-s11/ju-s11/README.md

 ## Hi there 👋

-- 🔭 I’m currently working on projects on the program twist from tecgraf PUC-Rio.
+- 🔭 I’m currently working on projects on the program TWIST from Tecgraf PUC-Rio.
-- 🌱 I’m currently learning web-development, HTML, CSS and Javascript.
+- 🌱 I’m currently learning Web-development, HTML, CSS and Javascript.
-- 🤔 I’m looking for help with how to use github.
-- 💬 Ask me about anything you would like to know.
-- 📫 How to reach me: emailpucdajulia@gmail.com (email) or @julia.g.simao (instagram) or Julia Simão (linkedln).
+- 📫 How to reach me: emailpucdajulia@gmail.com (email) or Julia Simão (linkedln).
-- 😄 Pronouns: She/Her.
 - ⚡ Fun fact: I love robotics and dream of working with it one day.

 Português:

 ## Olá 👋

-- 🔭 Estou trabalhando em projetos no programa twist do tecgraf PUC-Rio.
+- 🔭 Estou trabalhando em projetos no programa TWIST do Tecgraf PUC-Rio.
-- 🌱 Estou aprendendo sobre web-development, HTML, CSS e Javascript.
+- 🌱 Estou aprendendo sobre Web-development, HTML, CSS e Javascript.
-- 🤔 Gostaria de ajuda para aprender sobre como usar github.
-- 💬 Me pergunte qualquer coisa que queira saber.
-- 📫 Como me contactar: emailpucdajulia@gmail.com (email) or @julia.g.simao (instagram) or Julia Simão (linkedln).
+- 📫 Como me contactar: emailpucdajulia@gmail.com (email) or Julia Simão (linkedln).
-- 😄 Pronouns: Ela/Dela.
-- ⚡ Fun fact: Eu amo robótica e sonho de trabalhar com isso um dia.
+- ⚡ Curiosidade: Eu amo robótica e sonho de trabalhar com isso um dia.

 <!--
 **ju-s11/ju-s11** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.